fatima-awwami/catalog/README.md

 Running the application
 ----------------------------
-to run the program, navigate to the folder then run the following command in the terminal.
+to run the program, clone the entire project folder then navigate to the folder then run the following command in the terminal.

 Python application.py